Skip to main content

 World Models for Reasoning

 An increasingly important direction connects world models to reasoning and language understanding.
-Rather than viewing world models purely as tools for RL-based control, this perspective sees world models as the substrate for general intelligence -- enabling agents to reason about causation, predict consequences, and plan in abstract spaces.
+Rather than viewing world models purely as tools for RL-based control, this perspective sees world models as a substrate for general-purpose reasoning, enabling agents to reason about causation, predict consequences, and plan in abstract spaces.
+This is the strong form of the position argued by LeCun's joint-embedding predictive architecture (JEPA) program (Lecun, 2022), which holds that a learned world model, not a policy or a language model alone, is the missing component for human-like reasoning and planning.

 LLM-as-World-Model

-A compelling piece of evidence comes from Othello-GPT (Li et al., 2023) (Li et al., 2023), which trained a GPT model purely on sequences of Othello moves (no board state information) and discovered that the model's internal representations encode a linear representation of the board state.
-Probing revealed that the model learned the complete game dynamics -- legal moves, piece placement, and flipping rules -- purely from move sequences.
+A compelling piece of evidence comes from Othello-GPT (Li et al., 2023) (Li et al., 2023), which trained a GPT model purely on sequences of Othello moves (no board state information) and discovered that the model's internal representations encode the board state.
+Li et al. recovered this representation with nonlinear (two-layer MLP) probes, showing that the model learned the game dynamics (legal moves, piece placement, and flipping rules) purely from move sequences.
 This demonstrates that sequence prediction can give rise to genuine world models, at least in structured domains.
-The follow-up work by Neel Nanda et al. (2023) (Nanda et al., 2023) used mechanistic interpretability to trace exactly how these world representations emerge in the model's circuits.
+The follow-up work by Neel Nanda et al. (2023) (Nanda et al., 2023) corrected this picture by showing that the representation is in fact linear once probed in the right basis: rather than absolute "black" vs "white", the model encodes "my colour" vs "opponent colour", which a linear probe recovers cleanly.
+Crucially, this linear world representation is causal and controllable, since editing it via vector arithmetic on the activations changes the model's downstream predictions.

 However, the LLM-as-world-model hypothesis faces important critiques.
 LLMs' "world knowledge" is derived entirely from text, which is a lossy, biased, and incomplete representation of the physical world.
 They make systematic errors on spatial reasoning, physical prediction, and counterfactual reasoning that suggest their "world model" is more of a statistical pattern match than a genuine simulator (Mitchell & Krakauer, 2023).
 Gurnee and Tegmark (2024) (Gurnee & Tegmark, 2024) found that LLMs develop linear representations of space and time within their activations, suggesting some genuine structure learning, but these representations remain fragile under distribution shift.
 The degree to which LLMs learn causal structure (rather than correlational patterns) remains actively debated.